pixpark/gpupixel/README.md

 ## Introduction

-🚀 GPUPixel is a real-time, high-performance image and video filter library that's extremely easy to compile and integrate with a small footprint.
+🚀 A high-performance, cross-platform image and video filter library with a small footprint.

-💻 GPUPixel is written in C++11 and built on OpenGL/ES, featuring built-in beauty face filters that deliver commercial-grade results.
+💻 Built with C++11 and OpenGL/ES, featuring beauty filters.

-🌐 GPUPixel supports multiple platforms including `iOS`, `Android`, `Mac`, `Win` and `Linux`, and can be ported to virtually any platform that supports OpenGL/ES.
+🌐 Supports iOS, Android, Mac, Windows, and Linux—compatible with any OpenGL/ES platform.

 ## Effects Preview